mvolkmann/blog/src/rust.md

   For functions marked as `unsafe`, this section explains why.
   It also describes what callers must do to use it safely.

-For example:
+Let's walk through a simple example of code that includes a doc comment with an "Examples" section.

-1. Create a project by entering `cargo new math --lib`.
+1. Create a library project by entering `cargo new math --lib`.

 1. Edit the file `src/lib.rs` and replace its content the following: